bitcoin-dev-project/warnet/docs/warnet.md

 Once `warnet` is running it can be interacted with using the cli tool `warnet`.

-Most `warnet` commands accept a `--network` option, which allows you to specify the network you want to control.
-This is set by default to `--network="warnet"` to simplify default operation.

-Execute `warnet --help` or `warnet help` to see a list of command categories.
+Execute `warnet --help` to see a list of command categories.

 Help text is provided, with optional parameters in [square brackets] and required parameters in <angle brackets>.